 ....
 Mrs M, N. Yorks

-Being rich in large mammals, wildfowl and cranes, Latvia was once the luxurious secret hide-away for the Prussian aristocracy.
+Being rich in game and wildfowl, Latvia was once the luxurious secret hide-away for the Prussian aristocracy.
 Later, the Soviet elite would enjoy weekends hunting in its marshes and ancient forests, or strolling along the deserted Baltic beaches searching for amber washed up by the tide.

 Our tour takes us into forests full of Elk, Red Deer, Beaver and Wild Boar.
 Martens and Red Squirrel are frequently seen.
 Woodpeckers leave their mark on every tree; we may see all eight Latvian species on the trip.
-Green Sandpiper and Goosander doze by golden marigolds, in inky pools shaded by black alders.
-Ural Owls breed in neighbouring Lithuania, and a day trip over the border will give us a good chance to see this phantom of the forest.
+Green Sandpiper and Goosander doze by golden marigolds in inky pools shaded by black alders.
+Ural Owls breed in neighbouring Lithuania, and a trip over the border will give us a good chance to see this phantom of the forest.

 Cape Kolka is the best location in spring to see movements of passerines.
-A spike of forested dunes jutting into the Baltic is overflown by flocks of finches, buntings and larks in their big push north.
-In the right conditions, Bluethroat, Common Rosefinch and hundreds of wagtails fall from the sky.
+A spike of forested dunes jutting into the Baltic is overflown by flocks of finches, buntings and larks on their big push north.
+In the right conditions, Bluethroats, Common Crossbills, Golden Orioles and hundreds of wagtails fall from the sky.
 Watching the sea brings an exciting mix of divers, scoters and Long-tailed Ducks, with Rough-legged Buzzard, Merlin, pipits and finches all hugging the coast.
-On our 2014 tour, an adult male Pallid Harrier became the fourth harrier species in one day here.
-Some days there is a surprise around every corner.
+Pallid Harrier is one of four species of harrier that we may find.
+There is a surprise around every corner.
 Birding is in its infancy here, and new discoveries are frequently made.
-This unpredictability makes Latvian birding so vibrant and special.

 KEMERI NATIONAL PARK AND BIRZAI

-With three nights here, we will make daily trips to a range of lakes, reedbeds and forests.
+With two nights here we will make trips to a range of lakes, reedbeds and forests.
 Inside Kemeri National Park there are numerous trails that allow us to seek out the many species of woodpecker.
 Black and Grey-headed shout the loudest, so are usually the first to be seen.
 The rotting spruces are perfect for good populations of Three-toed Woodpecker.
-We enjoyed great views of them last year.
+We have enjoyed great views of them on every trip.